craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Five-Pike
 You have spent your life before adventure caring for the misfortunate.
-The [[Wetfoot Greenland]] is ruled by you and yours (and austensibly [[Baron J'Tail]], but you know better than most he is simply a figurehead) with a healing palm.
+The [[Wetfoot Greenland]] is ruled by you and yours (and ostensibly [[Baron J'Tail]], but you know better than most he is simply a figurehead) with a healing palm.
+Your

 You gain +2 to your *Wisdom Score* and +1 to your *Dexterity Score*.
 You are proficient in the *Arcana* and *History* Skills.
 You know [[Golopak (language)]], [[Arthurian (language)]], and [[Kantine (language)]].